polkadot-developers/polkadot-docs/develop/blockchains/testing/setup.md

 While unit tests provide confidence that individual pallets function correctly in isolation, runtime tests offer a holistic view.
 These tests validate pallets’ communication and interaction, ensuring a seamless and functional blockchain system.
 By running integration tests at the runtime level, you can catch issues that only arise when multiple pallets are combined, which is critical for building a stable and reliable blockchain.

 ### Mocking the Runtime

-To thoroughly test a runtime, you'll need a mock environment that simulates the behavior of a live blockchain.
-This involves creating a module that replicates runtime execution, allowing you to evaluate how the system behaves before deploying to a live network.

 The mock runtime includes all the necessary pallets and configurations needed for testing.
 To simplify the process, you can create a module that integrates all components, making it easier to assess how pallets and system elements interact.